Status Overview

 Experimenting

-Developers in the experimenting section might be finding new perspectives, working on new features/technologies/languages, or experimenting for a breakthrough.
+Contributors in the experimenting section might be finding new perspectives, working on new features/technologies/languages, or experimenting for a breakthrough.

 It may also mean that the requirements and specifications in the analysis period were not clearly defined so which is why the churn rate is high.